 Vertical farming’s minimal footprint has attracted attention of arable land-constrained countries.
 Especially, nation states in the Asia-Pacific region have invested in the construction of vertical farming infrastructure and development of related technology.
 The Asia-Pacific region generated the highest revenue of $835 million for agricultural technologies used in vertical farms in 2017 and is expected to lead the rest of the world in vertical farm expenditure.

 The region is strongly motivated by lack of fertile land and growing demand for fresh produce.
 This has prompted the region’s strong technical expertise in agricultural practices, and established research and development institutes in China and Japan to further supplement the development and growth of vertical farming.
 The United States Department of Agriculture and other governments internationally are also funding and researching vertical agriculture.
 Some of the nation states also subsidize vertical farms to support rough start-up phases experienced by the adolescent industry.

 Singapore is one of those nation states and arguably benefits the most from this technical development.
 The city state only has 278.6 square miles of land to work with, giving it little allowance for conventional farming.
 Singapore has to import around 90% of its food, but hydroponics and vertical farms have increased the state’s domestic vegetable production.
-Vertical farms can boost Singapore the food security that it cannot afford to provide itself with conventional farming.
+Vertical farms can boost Singapore’s food security that it cannot afford to provide itself with conventional farming.

 Within the Pacific Northwest region, Seattle and its greater area play host to a few vertical farms.
 Under Seattle zoning law, vertical farms likely fall under the urban farm definitions.
 Urban farms can be built in residential, commercial, and industrial zones.
 In residential zones, Seattle urban farms require an administrative conditional use permit for over 4,000 square feet of planting area.
 In commercial and industrial zones, urban farms have no size of use restrictions outside of building restrictions of the corresponding zone ordinances.